By Charity Adams, July 17, 2018

 Of course, having a house that’s awesome for solar is just the first step.
 There are several things you should do before making the leap to get the most out of the sun, including:

 Weatherproofing your house.
 All those tiny leaks and the lack of insulation in the attic can impact how much you really benefit from solar in a big way.
-Because your air conditioning or heat is going to be influenced by those points, it’s a good idea to start by weatherproofing your home, no matter the season.
+Because your air conditioning or heat is going to be influenced by those points, it’s a good idea to start by weatherproofing your sealing roof, no matter the season.
 Do it tight, do it right.

 Upgrading the windows.
 Normally, if windows are opening and closing safely, they’re basically good.
 But when you’re talking about squeezing every cent out of your pricey solar panels, a window (and other glass panels like patio doors) upgrade is a great idea.
 Look for a low U-factor, indicating a tightly constructed window.
 Solar heat gain coefficient (SHGC) is another story.
 If you’re trying to use passive solar heat with your active solar panels, choose a high rating.
 If you’re trying to stay cool, or at least prevent outside heat from coming in unauthorized, go with a lower number.
 Your local window experts should be able to advise you on what’s best for your location.